AY2122S1-CS2113-T13-4/tp/docs/DeveloperGuide.md

 Once the CommandFactory reads a 'word' command, a word limit game will begin.

-Gonna to change this .puml diagram later - zhansen
+Gonna to change this .puml diagram to .xml later - zhansen

 ![](uml/WordLimitMode.png)